A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Results and Discussions

 \subsection{Ablation Study}

 The ablation study in Table~\ref{tab:ablation} highlights the contribution of each component in the proposed algorithm by evaluating performance when specific elements are removed.
-Excluding evaluator feedback increases the RMSE to 0.30 with an $R^2$ of 0.55, showing that evaluator feedback substantially enhances prediction quality.
-Removing the classical layers results in an RMSE of 0.29 and an $R^2$ of 0.57, suggesting these layers improve the model’s stability and consistency.
+Excluding evaluator feedback increases the RMSE to 0.30 and the $R^2$ to 0.55, indicating that evaluator feedback substantially enhances prediction quality.
+Removing the classical layers yields an RMSE of 0.29 and an $R^2$ of 0.57, suggesting that these layers improve the model’s stability and consistency.
 The absence of the quantum layer produces the highest RMSE of 0.32 and the lowest $R^2$ of 0.53, underscoring its critical role in predictive accuracy.
 Overall, the results demonstrate that evaluator feedback, classical layers, and the quantum layer are all indispensable for achieving optimal performance.